Assignment of Your Rental Unit

 What is an assignment?

-This is when a tenant (the assignor) cannot fulfill their lease term, therefore gives all obligations and rights under their current tenancy agreement to another person (the assignee).
+An assignment is when a tenant (the assignor) cannot fulfill their lease term, therefore gives all obligations and rights under their current tenancy agreement to another person (the assignee).
 In an assignment, the original tenant will not return to the rental unit, giving up all right to occupy the rental unit for the rest of the tenancy agreement.
 This is different from subletting as subletting means the tenant will eventually return to the unit.

 Who is responsible for assigning the unit?